tianocore/edk2/PrmPkg/Readme.md

 The following list are the currently defined build flags (if any) that may be passed to the `build` command (e.g. -D FLAG=VALUE).

-* `ALLOCATE_CONTEXT_BUFFER_IN_FW` - Allocates the context buffer for each PRM handler in the firmware instead of the operating system (OS).
+* NONE - No build flags are currently used.

    Additional detail: The context buffer structure is defined in [PrmContextBuffer.h](PrmPkg/Include/PrmContextBuffer.h).
-   This structure can be instantiated by either firmware with a physical pointer to the buffer placed in the `PRM_HANDLER_INFORMATION_STRUCT` for each handler wherein the OS would convert that physical pointer and pass it as a virtual address pointer to each PRM handler.
-Alternatively, the context buffer can be allocated and populated by the OS where it would get all the information to populate the context buffer from other structures.
+   This structure is passed as the context buffer to PRM handlers.
+The structure actually passed to PRM handlers is allocated and populated by the OS where it gets all the information to populate the context buffer from other structures.

-   The default is for the OS to allocate and populate the buffer.
-The alternative option of the firmware doing this work is kept in the source code until broader OS testing is completed.

 ## Overview
 At a high-level, PRM can be viewed from three levels of granularity: